scrambldchannel/dashingelephant/blog/2020-09-30-adventures-with-pre-commit.md

 setup.py:7:30: E231 missing whitespace after ','
 ```

 I don't care but sided with black on this occasion.
-I found a bit of [chat](https://gitlab.com/pycqa/flake8/-/issues/428) about adding support for an entry ```pyproject.toml``` to manage the flake8 config but I couldn't see any evidence that it worked.
-Instead I create a ```.flake8``` file with the following:
+I found a bit of [chat](https://gitlab.com/pycqa/flake8/-/issues/428) about adding support for an entry `pyproject.toml` to manage the flake8 config but I couldn't see any evidence that it worked.
+Instead, I create a `.flake8` file with the following:

 ```yaml
 [flake8]